 The correlation of healthy states with heart rate variability (HRV) using time series analyses is well documented.
-Whereas these studies note the accepted proximal role of autonomic nervous system balance in HRV patterns, the responsible deeper physiological, clinically relevant mechanisms have not been fully explained.
-Using mathematical tools from control theory, we combine mechanistic models of basic physiology with experimental exercise data from healthy human subjects to explain causal relationships among states of stress vs. health, HR control, and HRV, and more importantly, the physiologic requirements and constraints underlying these relationships.
-Nonlinear dynamics play an important explanatory role-most fundamentally in the actuator saturations arising from unavoidable tradeoffs in robust homeostasis and metabolic efficiency.
-These results are grounded in domain-specific mechanisms, tradeoffs, and constraints, but they also illustrate important, universal properties of complex systems.
-We show that the study of complex biological phenomena like HRV requires a framework which facilitates inclusion of diverse domain specifics (e.g., due to physiology, evolution, and measurement technology) in addition to general theories of efficiency, robustness, feedback, dynamics, and supporting mathematical tools.
+While these studies note the accepted proximal role of autonomic nervous system (ANS) balance in HRV patterns, the responsible deeper physiological (and clinically relevant) mechanisms have not been fully explained.
+Using mathematical tools from control theory, we combine mechanistic models of basic physiology with experimental data from human subjects to explain causal relationships among states of stress vs. health, HR control, and HRV, and more importantly, the physiologic requirements and constraints underlying these relationships.
+Nonlinear dynamics play an important explanatory role- most fundamentally in the actuator saturations arising from unavoidable tradeoffs in robust homeostasis and metabolic efficiency.
+While mathematical models and tools are essential for our results and for optimal clinical interpretation of HR data, we also provide simple and intuitive physiological explanations for HR control and HRV.
+All these results are grounded in domain-specific mechanisms, tradeoffs, and constraints, but they also illustrate important, universal properties of complex systems.
+We show that the study of complex biological phenomena like HRV requires a framework which facilitates inclusion of diverse domain specifics (e.g. due to physiology, evolution, and measurement technology) in addition to general theories of efficiency, robustness, feedback, dynamics, and supporting mathematical tools.